DidiDidi129/StaffChat/README.md

-# StaffChat Mod - Fabric 1.21.11
+# StaffChat Mod

-A Fabric mod for Minecraft 1.21.11 that adds a staff chat feature with LuckPerms integration and Discord webhook support.
+A Fabric mod for Minecraft that adds a staff chat feature with LuckPerms integration and Discord bot support.

 ## Features